 Counselling Oxted – Dr Kimberley Carter

-Hello I am Dr Kimberley Carter, a Psychodynamic Counsellor, Psychoanalytic Psychotherapist and Supervisor.
+Dr Kimberley Carter Psychodynamic Counsellor, Psychoanalytic Psychotherapist and Supervisor.

-Acknowledging that you need professional help is an important step.
-It is important to find someone to work with that you feel comfortable with, as the process of therapy can bring up lots of strong, and sometimes frightening feelings.
-You will want to feel you are in capable hands.
-The aim of therapy is to help you understand what is going on, often at an unconscious level.
+Acknowledging that you need professional help is is often not easy for most people.
+You may have found lots of excuses over the years trying to convince yourself its going to be alright, and you can cope.
+Despite feeling it’s a weakness to need help the opposite is true.
+Recognising you’re not coping and life could be much better is a good start.
+Then the next thing is to find someone to work with that you feel comfortable with, as the process of therapy can bring up lots of strong, and sometimes frightening feelings.
+You want to feel that your therapist can support you through the many different emotions that will likely surface.
+Helping you understand what is going on, often at an unconscious level.

 About Me

-My governing body is the UKCP (United Kingdom Council of Psychotherapists).
-I am a member of a supervision organisation called BAPPS (The British Association for Psychoanalytic & Psychodynamic Supervisors).
-I am also a member of the EAP (European Association of Psychotherapist).
+I am registered with the UKCP (United Kingdom Council of Psychotherapists), The EAP (European Association of Psychotherapists).
+I am also a member of a supervision organisation called BAPPS (The British Association for Psychoanalytic & Psychodynamic Supervisors).

 Information about my qualifications and training can be found in the Qualifications section of this website.

-If you are affected by issues stemming from your past or present condition, therapy could help you improve your overall welbeing. click here
+If you are affected by issues stemming from your past or present condition, therapy could help you improve your overall well-being. click here

 How I Work